ethanent/Vaxic/README.md

 }
 ```

-Calling next() is important because it allows the request to propagate to the next applicable handler.
+Calling `next()` in extension handler methods is important because it allows the request to propagate to the next applicable handler.
 (An extension or catch.)